 Photograph of a glacier in Kashmir taken by Samuel Bourne in 1863.
 During his three Himalayan expeditions, Bourne photo documented landscapes in compoistions and artistic styles that appealed to the Victorian notions of the ‘picturesque’ and unusual landscapes such as this image formed a category in itself.

-This ethnographic photograph is of the distinctive huts of a Toda Mund (village) at Ootacamund in the Nilgiri Hills of Tamil Nadu.
+This photograph was taken by Samuel Bourne of the distinctive huts of a Toda Mund (village) at Ootacamund in the Nilgiri Hills of Tamil Nadu.
 Traditionally pastoralist, the Todas in the past lived in thatched houses spread over the slopes of the Nilgiris.
-This picture is one of many examples of ethnographic photographs captured at the end of… Read more »
+This picture is one of many examples of ethnographic photographs captured at… Read more »